kubernetes/enhancements/keps/sig-cli/3517-kubectl-client-side-apply-migration/README.md

 There was a concern brought up that the last-applied-configuration would no longer be updated although tools still depend upon it.

-There should be a separate deprecation plan for this annotation, but this KEP does not seek to remove this flag.
+There should be a separate deprecation plan for this annotation, but this KEP does not seek to remove this field.

 Since before SSA went GA, the kube-apiserver [will generate a last-applied-configuration annotation](https://github.com/kubernetes/kubernetes/blob/2e771b8e745c4a3be0d5bae3a6dc94087284c73b/staging/src/k8s.io/apiserver/pkg/endpoints/handlers/fieldmanager/lastappliedupdater.go#L60-L69) from managedFields owned by `kubectl`.
 The annotation